Antechamber/blog/notes.md

     projects -->
-    list of articles for logged in user with article edit links -auth for the edit links has to include a unique script to make sure the editor was the original author or else an admin (aka me)
+    list of articles for logged in user with article edit links -auth for the edit links has to include a unique script to make sure the editor was the original author or else an admin (aka me) make sure only author can delete or update articles

 test:
     <!-- composition -->